 A big surprise of our iCLIP studies was that transposable elements (TEs) are a major hub for RNP assembly.
 RNPs assemble on hundreds of thousands of TEs and thereby regulate our RNAs, as explained in the following video.

 Over half of our genome is made of TEs, which are the most mobile and variable portion of the genome.
 We found that they importantly contribute to the evolutionary changes in RNP assembly.
 This can in turn give rise to the emergence of new tissue-specific exons and RNA regulatory elements.
 Our studies open the door to understanding how variation in TEs across species, individuals and somatic tissues facilitate evolutionary exploration of new gene functions, or gives rise to diseases.

-We collaborate with the Luscombe group to study the RBPs that assemble on TEs, and ensure their tight regulation and quality control.
+We study the RBPs that assemble on TEs, and ensure their tight regulation and quality control.
 We find that sequences derived from TEs are a major driving force for RNP assembly and for emergence of new transcripts during evolution.
 We also showed that mutations can cause disease by perturbing the binding of RBPs to TEs.

 Similar to Alu elements, we found that LINE-derived sequences (LINEs) also contribute to splicing regulation by recruiting dozens of RBPs to introns.
 LINEs are generally longer than Alus, evolutionarily more ancient, and represent an even larger proportion of human genome.
 We find that on of the primary RBPs bound to LINEs is MATR3, which promotes binding of PTBP1 to multivalent binding sites within LINEs.
 Both RBPs repress splicing and 3’ end processing within and around LINEs.
 Notably, repressive RBPs preferentially bind to evolutionarily young LINEs, which are located far from exons.
 These RBPs insulate the LINEs and the surrounding intronic regions from RNA processing.
 Upon evolutionary divergence, changes in RNA motifs within LINEs lead to gradual loss of their insulation.
 Hence, older LINEs are located closer to exons, are a common source of tissue-specific exons, and increasingly bind to RBPs that enhance RNA processing.
 Thus, LINEs are hubs for the assembly of many kinds of repressive RBPs, and also contribute to the evolution of new, lineage-specific transcripts in mammals.
 Thus, the assembly of regulatory RNPs on LINEs is even more complex and combinatorial than in the case of Alus, and they have an even stronger impact on the transcriptome across human tissues.